sulaimanabuqamar/SU/README.md

 ## Important
 Make sure that the port 81 is also able to be run on ss.amb.sch.ae, this server is important to allow the main server to get static and media files.

-Make sure that the server is currently set to the `data` branch.
-Make sure to run `git checkout data` to switch to the `data` branch.
-This makes sure that the server can automatically update.
+Anything related to git checkout and the software update system has been disabled and can be disregarded, there is only 1 git branch and that is `main`
 # Switching from Debug enabled to disabled
 1. In `settings.py` change `Debug` to `False`
 2. In `settings.py` comment out `STATIC_URL = "http://localhost:81/static/"`
-And uncomment `# STATIC_URL = "https://ss.amb.sch.ae:81/static/"`
+And uncomment `# STATIC_URL = "https://ss.amb.sch.ae/static/"`
 3. In `settings.py` comment out `MEDIA_URL = 'http://localhost:81/media/'`
-And uncomment `# MEDIA_URL = 'https://ss.amb.sch.ae:81/media/'`
+And uncomment `# MEDIA_URL = 'https://ss.amb.sch.ae/media/'`
 ## To switch back to Debug enabled do the opposite for the steps above

 # Creating Clubs/Varsities/Scouts
 ## Creating Clubs
-- Complete all the information fields such as the name, about, logo, color, and links (optional)
+- Complete all the information fields such as the name, about, logo, color, type, and links (optional)
 - You can optionally also add the students/faculty to your club at creation time but it is recommended to be done from the normal site instead of the admin page

 > IMPORTANT: Make sure that you add the club to the appropriate users' associated_clubs field to ensure that they have access to modify the club